 SUBMITTALS

-Discuss in this section how your organization requires submittals as a way to improve quality – who, when, how
+Discuss in this section how your organization requires submittals as a way to improve quality – who, when, how.

 8.1 Material Submittals (Contractor or Sub)

 [Submittals are the cheap and easy way to express contractor or subcontractor intent of what they plan to provide (in terms of equipment, materials, shop drawings,) before anything has been purchased or brought to site.
 Everything is 10 times more expensive to remedy if purchased and brought to site and it is not per spec.]